YEEthanCC/AgentBuilder-EN/Knowledge_Base/Sync_Data_from_Notion.md

 ![notion_public_integration_key](/Knowledge_Base/images/notion_public_integration_key.png)

-Go back to the Dify source code, and configure the relevant environment variables in the **.env** file.
+Go back to the AgentBuilder source code, and configure the relevant environment variables in the **.env** file.
 The environment variables are as follows:

 - **NOTION_INTEGRATION_TYPE**=public
 - **NOTION_CLIENT_SECRET**=your-client-secret